-Data transfers within the UK and EU are deemed less of a risk than a third country or an international organisation, due to the GDPR covering the former and the strict regulations applicable to all EU Member States.
+Data transfers within the UK are deemed less of a risk than a third country or an international organisation, due to the GDPR covering the former and the strict regulations.

 Where data is being transferred for a legal and necessary purpose, compliant with all Articles in the Regulation, we utilise a process that ensures such data is encrypted with a secret key and where possible is also subject to our data minimisation methods.